-Imposter syndrome is the appearance of anxious thoughts and feelings leading you to believe you’re out of your depth in a certain situation or like you’re a fake who may be discovered at any point.
-You might feel like you’re not deserving of success, praise, or even a new job or promotion.
+Before you can overcome Imposter syndrome it’s necessary to understand what it is.
+Imposter syndrome is the appearance of anxious thoughts and feelings leading you to lack confidence in your abilities and feel it’s something to hide.
+You may believe you’re out of your depth in a certain situation.
+You might feel you’re a fake who may be discovered at any point.
+Perhaps you feel you’re not deserving of success, praise, or even a new job or promotion.

 While imposter syndrome doesn’t gender discriminate, this scientific study explains how imposter syndrome manifests within professional women: “Despite objective evidence of success, these women had a pervasive psychological experience believing that they were intellectual frauds and feared being recognized as impostors.
 They suffered from anxiety, fear of failure, and dissatisfaction with life.”